tenchi-security/zanshin-cli/CLI.md

 **Options**:

 * `--target-accounts [ALL|MASTER|MEMBERS|NONE]`: choose which accounts to onboard
-* `--exclude-account TEXT`: ID, Name, E-mail or ARN of AWS Account not to be onboarded.   [default: ]
+* `--exclude-account TEXT`: ID, Name, E-mail or ARN of AWS Account not to be onboarded
-* `--boto3-profile TEXT`: Boto3 profile name to use for Onboard AWS Account.
-If not informed will use 'default' profile  [default: default]
+* `--boto3-profile TEXT`: Boto3 profile name to use for Onboard AWS Account
-* `--aws-role-name TEXT`: Name of AWS role that allow access from Management Account to Member accounts.
-If not informed will use OrganizationAccountAccessRole.  [default: OrganizationAccountAccessRole]
+* `--aws-role-name TEXT`: Name of AWS role that allow access from Management Account to Member accounts  [default: OrganizationAccountAccessRole]
 * `--help`: Show this message and exit.

 #### `zanshin organization scan_target scan`